leandroroser/prettyparser/README.rst

-prettyparser is a Python library for parsing PDF/TXT and Python objects with text (str, list) using regular expressions.
+prettyparser is a Python library for parallel processing and parsing of PDF/TXT and Python objects with text (str, list) using regular expressions.

 In case of PDF files, the package reads the content using pdfplumber and then performs a series of